 Both internal and international migration has become significant.
 Many Bangladeshis who are currently facing climate related challenges are migrating for adaptation.
 At least 7.8 million Bangladeshis currently live abroad, with remittances playing an important role in household and national economies (UNDESA Population Division, 2020).
 But the journey often comes at a heavy cost, including exploitation and trafficking.
 Districts like Bagerhat, Jashore, Khulna, and Satkhira have become the hotspot of trafficking, transit, and destination for migrants.
 The recent opening of the Padma Bridge has reduced travel time to Dhaka, increasing economic opportunities and restructuring these dynamics based on the capital Dhaka (BMET, 2022).
-Male labor migration to Gulf Cooperation Council countries and East Asia which has led to "chain migration," creating villages nicknamed "mini-Malaysia" and "mini-Kuwait."
+Male labor migration to Gulf Cooperation Council countries and East Asia which has led to "chain migration," creating villages nicknamed "mini-Malavsia" and "mini-Kuwait."
 But such migration often led to vulnerable conditions in abroad (European Commission, 2016).

 3.4.4.
-Adapting the extreme changes sudden- and slow-onset events information of such risks, with 96% of households in Satkhira district and 85% in Bagerhat district are facing threats of severe storms.
+Adapting the extreme changes sudden- and slow-onset events

+Most of the time, Bangladesh experiences sudden-onset disasters, such as Cyclone Amphan and the devastating monsoon "super floods" of 2020.
+These incidents led to widespread destruction of land, homes, and livestock.
+Several researches show scaring information of such risks, with 96% of households in Satkhira district and 85% in Bagerhat district are facing threats of severe storms.
 Flooding and waterlogging, increased by cyclones and heavy rainfall, have similarly affected these regions (Eskander et al., 2022).
 Women and girls are especially vulnerable in such calamities, often face increased risks of trafficking due to lack of protection.
 On the other hand, slow-onset changes, like increasing salinity, deforestation, and shifting seasonal timing, have badly affected traditional livelihoods in agriculture, fishing, and forestry.
 For example, heavy rainfall has forced many farmers to falling into debt cycles after not getting good crop yielding.
 Such challenges have led the farmer go toward land-based aquaculture, as example shrimp farming (UN RC Bangladesh, 2022).